-I provide integrated care using a variety of interventions including approaches adapted from standard therapeutic approaches such as Cognitive Behavioral and Dialectical Behavioral therapies as well as more expressive therapies such as Jungian sandplay, narrative therapy, play therapy and outdoor therapy.
-I also use more active modalities such as cooperative games and sensory processing integration activities.
+I provide integrated care using a variety of interventions.
+These include approaches adapted from standard therapeutic modalities such as Cognitive Behavioral and Dialectical Behavioral therapies as well as more expressive therapies such as Jungian sandplay, narrative therapy, play therapy and outdoor therapy.
+I also use more active approaches such as cooperative games and sensory processing integration activities.

 For clients in the special education system, I offer 504 and IEP reviews, academic recommendations, academic advocacy.
 To learn more about my philosophy on learning, neurodevelopment, and education, you may want to look at my section on autism and neurodiversity.